clixtoken/Addons/evolutionscript/README.md

 If your template folder's name is different from the default 'ModernBlue', simply upload the containing clixtoken.tpl file into your own template folder.

+If you would like to turn your website into a CLIXToken only site, you can edit the **withdraw.tpl** file in your template directory.
+Back it up first, then replace its contents with ```<script>location.href="https://yourwebsite.com/clixtoken.php"</script>``` to have your website's withdraw page redirect your users straight to the new CLIXToken converter.

 ### For questions and problems:

 I can usually be reached on [Telegram](https://t.me/clixtoken) or via e-mail (info at clixtoken.io)